JosephWong123/CS190Final/README.md

 ### Randomized Melody

 This mode is most unique in that only its bass line and harmony is determined by the hue values of each partition.
 The melody is randomly generated while the inner voice attempts to fill in missing chord tones.

-## Image Processing

-We partition the uploaded image into a 100x100 grid in order to simplify calculation.